SoapZone Community Message Board

 This is the third book by LW that I've read recently; the first was Before We Were Yours and the second Tending Roses.
 The former was a vastly superior book while the latter was an excellent example of how Christian fiction doesn't need to be overly saturated with references to God.
 I read very little Christian fiction because most of it follows the same formula: something bad happens, people pray, problem solved, happy ending for all!
 Booooring.
 Actually, I think that somewhat explains why I'm not reading as much as usual these days...I'm not exactly burned out on reading but it seems like I'm picking up too many books that follow the same formula or are set in similar time periods or just aren't really hitting on anything I'm terribly interested in (ads for the RL Lost Friends notwithstanding).

-generated page in 0.011 seconds using 12 database requests (reply links generated fresh)
+generated page in 0.011 seconds using 10 database requests (reply links were cached)